General

 Responsibility for detention, including detention pending removal (Abschiebungshaft), lies with the Federal States.
 Available statistics on detention pending removal do not contain information on the number of people who have applied for asylum while in detention.

 In Dublin cases, asylum applications are rejected without any examination of the substance of the case and applicants are referred to another Member State to carry out their asylum procedure.
-Detention of asylum seekers therefore occurs in Dublin cases to prepare the transfer to the responsible Member State.
+Detention of asylum seekers therefore may occur in Dublin cases to prepare the transfer to the responsible Member State if grounds for detention exist.
 Transfers are usually preceded by arrests and police custody, which usually lasts for a very short period since many people are transferred on the same day.

-The majority of the Federal States (9 out of 16) do not differentiate between detention in the context of a Dublin transfer or a return decision.
-Nevertheless, statistics provided by the other seven Federal States indicate that persons detained for a Dublin transfer made up between 0% and 25% of all detainees in 2020,[2] with an overall average of 20.8% (2019: average of 30.8%, 2018: average of 34.4%).[3]
-Available statistics also indicate that the number of Dublin transfers preceded by detention is relatively low, albeit with large differences between Federal States: between 0.8% and 50% of all Dublin transfers were preceded by detention in 2020.[4]
-In 2022, 4,158persons were transferred following a Dublin procedure, compared to 2,656 in 2021, 2,953 in 2020 and 8,423 in 2019 (see Dublin).
+The majority of the Federal States (9 out of 16) do not differentiate in their statistics between detention in the context of a Dublin transfer or a return decision.
+Nevertheless, the last available statistics provided by the other seven Federal States in 2021 indicate that persons detained for a Dublin transfer made up between 0% and 25% of all detainees in 2020,[4] with an overall average of 20.8% (2019: average of 30.8%, 2018: average of 34.4%).[5]
+Available statistics also indicate that the number of Dublin transfers preceded by detention is relatively low, albeit with large differences between Federal States: between 0.8% and 50% of all Dublin transfers were preceded by detention in 2020.[6]
+In 2023, 5,053 persons were transferred following a Dublin procedure, compared to 4,158 in 2022, 2,656 in 2021, 2,953 in 2020 and 8,423 in 2019 (see Dublin).

-Pre-removal detention facilities existed in twelve Federal States in 2022 (see Place of detention).[5]
-The capacity of these detention facilities has increased significantly in recent years, from around 400 places in 2016,[6] to 821 available places at the beginning of 2022.[7]
+Pre-removal detention facilities existed in eleven Federal States in 2023 (see Place of detention).[7]
+The capacity of these detention facilities has increased significantly in recent years, from around 400 places in 2016,[8] to 821 available places at the beginning of 2022 (see Place of detention).
+As of September 2023, the capacity seems to have decreased slightly with 782 places available as of September 2023.[9]
 The high number of removals and the comparably low capacity of pre-removal detention facilities indicate that the vast majority of removals and Dublin transfers are carried out within a few hours or during the same day.
 This enables the authorities to put persons who are obliged to leave the country in short-term custody and no formal detention order has to be issued by a court.
 Still, the increase in detention facilities over the last years occurred in parallel with rising numbers of detentions since 2017.
-The decrease in both removals and detentions in 2020 is related to the Covid-19 pandemic and travel restrictions, which resulted in a suspension of removals for a certain period (see below).
+The decrease in both removals and detentions in 2020 is related to the Covid-19 pandemic and travel restrictions, which resulted in a suspension of removals for a certain period.

 Legal changes as a result of the ‘enforcement deficit’ debate

-Despite the stable number of removals over the last years prior to the Covid-19 outbreak, an alleged ‘enforcement deficit’ had become the subject of a heated political debate and a ‘media obsession’ in 2017 and 2018, as the authorities were being criticised for their failure to carry out removals.[11]
-This has led to a demand for increased use of detention in the removal procedure.
-Available statistics on the year 2022 indicate that a total of 21,035 removals failed, compared to 12,945 effective removals.[12]
-This does not mean that all 21,035 persons were not returned, however, since authorities often carry out another removal attempt after the failed one.[13]
+Despite the stable number of removals over the last years prior to the Covid-19 outbreak, an alleged ‘enforcement deficit’ had become the subject of a heated political debate and a ‘media obsession’ in 2017 and 2018, as the authorities were being criticised for their failure to carry out removals.[10]
+This debate has continued under the government that took office in 2021, which pledged to increase efforts to enforce returns.[11]
+The debate has led to numerous restrictive reforms in 2017, 2019, 2020 and 2022 as well to an additional reform proposed in November 2023 (see below), and to a demand for increased use of detention in the removal procedure.
+In 2023, a total of 31,770 removals failed, compared to 16,430 effective removals.[12]
+This does not mean that all 31,770 persons were not returned, however, since authorities often carry out another removal attempt after the failed one.[13]
 The reasons for failure to carry out removals were as follows:

-Reasons for cancellation or abandonment of removal measures Removals Out of which Dublin transfers
+Reasons for cancellation or abandonment of removal measures Number of cases

 The above statistics show that in most cases, the reasons for the failure of removals can be found at the level of local authorities, although it is not clear which exact circumstances led to the cancellation of removal measures in such cases.
 The Federal Government has no information on the number of cases in which persons to be deported were responsible for the cancellations (e.g. by absconding) and there are numerous other possible reasons for the cancellation of removal attempts (such as medical reasons, organisational problems etc.).
 Since removals are not announced to the persons concerned, it is also likely that persons can simply not be found on the date of the scheduled removals, due to them staying at another place rather than because they are deliberately avoiding arrest.[14]
 Nevertheless, despite the lack of empirical evidence, the comparatively high number of cancellations of removal attempts is often associated with the absconding of the persons concerned.[15]